ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/current-roadmap.md

 three phases: the first-party AI chat surface it depends on, the shell with grounded read-only chat, then tools and mutations.

+The first-party chat surface and grounded Navigator shell are complete and live-tested.
+Phase 7 tools and mutations are the next development stage.

 Navigator Automations are **removed from V2.1**.
 They are deferred, not cancelled.